 There is a kitchen and living room in the student living quarters.
-The kitchen is wellequipped with a refrigerator, microwave, stove, dishwasher, etc. Dishes, pots/pans and most items needed for cooking are provided.
-The living room has a television and a DVD player.
+The kitchen is well-equipped with a refrigerator, microwave, stove, dishwasher, etc. Dishes, pots/pans, and most items needed for cooking are provided.
+The living room has a television with a satellite dish and a DVD player.